PyAbel/PyAbel/README.rst

 Citation
 --------
+First and foremost, please cite the paper(s) corresponding to the implementation of the Abel Transform that you use in your work.
+The references can be found at the links above.

 If you find PyAbel useful in you work, it would bring us great joy if you would cite the project.
 [DOI coming soon!]

 Have fun!